 I've observed toddlers learning through sensory exploration.
 Learning about the world through touch, sight, and even taste is a cornerstone of baby and toddlerhood.
 So I encourage my little learners to sharpen their senses safely with toys and materials.

 In my classroom, one of the best toys to do just that is the Montessori busy board.
 It is the ideal way to encourage learning through play.
 Each component of a busy board helps build necessary foundational problem-solving skills.
 But how do you know if you chose the right one?
-Is it possible to make one yourself?

-So, What Exactly is a Busy Board?
+So, What Exactly Is a Busy Board?

 To put it super simply, busy boards are pieces of wood with varying lifestyle tasks attached to them.
 These tasks include anything from buttons and fasteners to zippers and tie strings.
 Some may even have an etched path for young children to guide a knob through.